tugberkgoc/foundation-notes/06 Functions and Objects.md

 ### 2.2 Retrieving Object Properties

-Whilst it is possible (and useful) to log an entire object to the console, normally we would want to retrieve the values of specific properties.
+Whilst it is possible (and useful) to log an entire object to the console, normally we would want to retrieve the values of specific properties, this is known as **destructuring** an object.

 ```javascript
 const employee = {